-The solar panels on the roof generate power, that is used to operate building loads as needed, power can also be stored in a cluster of batteries in the basement in the building and then used at a later time.
+The solar panels on the roof generate power that is used to operate building loads as needed.
+Power can also be stored in a cluster of batteries in the basement in the building and then used at a later time.
 The computerized control systems “talk with each other” and interact with the building’s varying energy needs.

-Forecasts of solar power at the building site are used to estimate how much energy from the solar panels will be available in given period of times, and that information is then to determine how to manage building loads and energy storage.
+Forecasts of solar power at the building site are used to estimate how much energy from the solar panels will be available in given period of times, and that information is then used to determine how to manage building loads and energy storage.
 Furthermore, energy storage is used to provide the necessary supplemental power in the event of a significant decrease in solar power is expected, such as cloud cover.

-“There’s a predicative algorithm at work that looks forward to what the solar power should be at this location and the determines how building loads and energy storage should be managed based on the forecast,” Loparo said.
+“There’s a predictive algorithm at work that looks forward to what the solar power should be at this location and the determines how building loads and energy storage should be managed based on the forecast,” Loparo said.
 “We use the energy stored in the batteries as needed during the day and then use the evening hours to replenish the batteries.”

 “A more just world”

 The technology turns sunlight into storable energy, but the project also converts rising energy costs into real savings.
 Mandel School Dean Grover Gilmore said the technology cuts the building’s energy costs by as much as a half per month.

 “Part of our mission is to create a more just world,” said Gilmore, “and, in this instance, a more sustainable world.
 Above all, this is a firm commitment to reducing our carbon footprint.”